 Gladman Developments Limited have proposed a developing the existing greenfield land into a residential development providing dwellings with associated road infrastructure.
 The site comprises an irregularly 'L' shaped, parcel of land, divided by Shottendane Road.
 The north parcel of land is bordered by Shottendane Road to the south, existing residential dwellings to the east, greenfield land to the west and Hartsdown Road to the north.
-The southern parcel of land is bounded by Shottendane Road to the north west, existing residential dwellings to the north east, greenfield land to the south and Manston Road to the south east.
+The southern parcel of land is bounded by Shottendane Road to the north west, existing residential dwellings to the north and to the north west, existing residential dwellings to the north east, greenfield land to the south east.